Home Location The Apartments How to Book Helpful Information Things to Do Contact Us

 The Osypa web site has a link for the Paphos Airport bus timetable.

-At €1 per person they are much cheaper than taxis but you will need to get off at the Alexander the Great Hotel and walk the last 350 metres up the road opposite to Limnaria Villas.
+At €1.50 per person (more in late evening) they are much cheaper than taxis but you will need to get off at the Alexander the Great Hotel and walk the last 350 metres up the road opposite to Limnaria Villas.

 The timetable varies according to season so check it - and maybe ring to confirm it is up-to-date: Tel (+357) 26 94 20 69.